 Disease background.
-Chronic dry eye, or keratoconjunctivitis sicca, is a relatively common inflammatory condition affecting the lacrimal glands of the eye.
-Adults with this condition may also suffer from SLE, Sjogren's syndrome, RA or other autoimmune disorders.
-Chronic dry eye is an irritating and painful syndrome that, if not well controlled, may be destructive to the cornea.
+Chronic dry eye, or keratoconjunctivitis sicca, an inflammatory disease that often affects the lacrimal (tear producing) glands of the eye.
+Over five million Americans suffer with this disorder, and many patients with chronic dry eye may also suffer with autoimmune conditions, including systemic lupus erythematosus and rheumatoid arthritis.
+Chronic dry eye is an irritating and painful disease that may be destructive to the cornea if not well controlled.

 Topical Ophthalmic JAK/SYK inhibitor program.
 Since both JAK and SYK are important components in the body's immune and inflammatory responses, R348's combined JAK/SYK inhibition is expected to offer relief directly to the eye.
-A first in human Phase 1 clinical trial of R348 eye drops was initiated in patients with chronic dry eye disease in December 2012.
-We expect to move into Phase 2 clinical trials with R348 in the second quarter of 2013.
+A recently completed Phase 1 study of R348 in patients with dry eye disease showed that the drug candidate is well tolerated.
+In July 2013, we initiated a Phase 2 study, called DROPS (Dry Eye Rigel Ophthalmic Phase 2 Study).
+This multi-center, randomized, double-masked study, will evaluate two doses of R348 versus placebo administered twice a day over a three-month period in approximately 210 patients with dry eye disease.
+The efficacy endpoints will include change from baseline in corneal staining, tear production and dry eye symptom scores.
+Results of this Phase 2 study are expected in the first half of 2014.